Saint Christopher: Relics

-Saint Christopher's "gigantic tooth"

-In the Late Middle Ages, a claimed large tooth of St. Christopher was delivered to the church in Vercelli.
-Pilgrims came from all over Europe to look at this relic until the end of 18th century when a naturalist determined it was a tooth of a hippopotamus.
-The tooth was then removed from the altar and its veneration prohibited.

-Medals
+Medals and holy cards

 Devotional medals with St. Christopher's name and image are commonly worn as pendants, especially by travelers, to show devotion and as a request for his blessing.
 Miniature statues are frequently displayed in automobiles.
-In French a widespread phrase for such medals is Regarde St Christophe et va-t-en rassuré ("Look at St Christopher and go on reassured", sometimes translated as "Behold St Christopher and go your way in safety"); Saint Christopher medals and holy cards in Spanish have the phrase Si en San Cristóbal confías, de accidente no morirás ("If you trust St. Christopher, you won't die in an accident").
+In French a widespread phrase for such medals is Regarde St Christophe et va-t-en rassuré ("Look at Saint Christopher and go on reassured", sometimes translated as "Behold Saint Christopher and go your way in safety").
+Saint Christopher medals and holy cards in Spanish carry the phrase Si en San Cristóbal confías, de accidente no morirás ("If you trust St. Christopher, you won't die in an accident").